 American Cyanamid v Ethicon [1975]

-American Cyanamid Co v Ethicon Ltd [1975] UKHL 1 is a landmark case in English law that laid down important principles regarding the granting of interlocutory injunctions, which is an interim court order issued during the course of a legal proceeding before the case reaches a final judgment.
+American Cyanamid Co v Ethicon Ltd [1975] UKHL 1 is a landmark English civil procedure case that set out the principles for granting interim injunctions, which is an interim court order issued during the course of a legal proceeding before the case reaches a final judgment.
 This type of injunction is designed to preserve the status quo or prevent irreparable harm until the court can make a final decision on the merits of the case.
+The case clarified the circumstances under which a party may obtain an interlocutory injunction and provided a structured framework for courts to follow.

-Effect: The second factor, the adequacy of damages as a remedy, has been discussed and applied in subsequent cases.
+The principle of considering whether damages are an adequate remedy was further examined by the Court of Appeal in AB v CD [2014].
+In this case, the court upheld an interim injunction despite the presence of a liquidated damages clause in the contract.
+The court reasoned that the damages clause represented a secondary obligation, and the injunction was necessary to enforce the agreement's primary obligation.
 The case clarified that even if a contract contains a damages clause, an interim injunction may still be granted if damages are not an adequate remedy due to the primary obligations of the parties.

 In summary, the case established essential guidelines for the grant of interlocutory injunctions in English law, emphasising the need for a serious case, the consideration of damages, the balance of convenience, and the potential for maintaining the status quo when making such decisions.
 These guidelines are known as the American Cyanamid Principles and have continued to be influential in English legal practice and beyond.